MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-daemon-app-call-api.md

 # Quickstart: Call a web API in a sample daemon app

-In this quickstart, you use a sample daemon application acquires and access token to call a protected web API by using the [Microsoft Authentication Library (MSAL)](msal-overview.md).
+In this quickstart, you use a sample daemon application to acquire an access token and call a protected web API by using the [Microsoft Authentication Library (MSAL)](msal-overview.md).

 [!INCLUDE [select-tenant-type-statement](./includes/select-tenant-type-statement.md)]